aaron7/go-oauth2webflow/README.md

 [golang.org/x/oauth2](https://golang.org/x/oauth2).

-The package opens the authorize url with the system browser, setting `redirect_uri` set to `http://localhost:5000`, and listens for the callback using a http server.
+The package opens the authorize url with the system browser, setting `redirect_uri` to `http://localhost:5000`, and listens for the callback using a http server.
 If the flow completes, it returns an `oauth2.Token` and automatically closes the browser window.

 Please ensure `http://localhost:5000` is set as an authorized redirect URI.